Enterprise software

-Enterprise software, also known as enterprise application software (EAS), is computer software used to satisfy the needs of an organization rather than individual users.
-Such organizations include businesses, schools, interest-based user groups, clubs, charities, and governments.
-Enterprise software is an integral part of a (computer-based) information system; a collection of such software is called an enterprise system.
-These systems handle a number of operations in an organization to enhance the business and management reporting tasks.
-The systems must process the information at a relatively high speed and can be deployed across a variety of networks.
+Enterprise software, also known as enterprise application software (EAS), is computer software that has been specially developed or adapted to meet the complex requirements of larger organizations.
+Enterprise software is an integral part of a computer-based information system, handling a number of business operations, for example to enhance business and management reporting tasks, or support production operations and back office functions.
+Enterprise systems must process information at a relatively high speed.

 Services provided by enterprise software are typically business-oriented tools.
-As enterprises have similar departments and systems in common, enterprise software is often available as a suite of customizable programs.
-Generally, the complexity of these tools requires specialist capabilities and specific knowledge.
-Enterprise computing is the information technology (IT) tool that businesses use for efficient production operations and back-office support.
-These IT tools cover database management, customer relationship management, supply chain management, business process management and so on.
+As companies and other organizations have similar departments and systems, enterprise software is often available as a suite of customizable programs.
+Function-specific enterprise software uses include database management, customer relationship management, supply chain management and business process management.

-Definitions
+Definitions and industry

-Enterprise software is a collection of computer programs that have common business applications, tools for modeling how the entire organization works, and development tools for building applications unique to the organization.
-The software is intended to solve an enterprise-wide problem, rather than a departmental problem.
-Enterprise-level software aims to improve the enterprise's productivity and efficiency by providing business logic support functionality.